Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Nerve and vascular damage: the nervous or vascular system may be damaged, leading to prolonged pain, numbness .

-• Infection: open can be a source of infection, which can lead to serious complications up to sepsis (blood poisoning).
+• Infection: open fracture can be a source of infection, which can lead to serious complications leading to sepsis (blood poisoning).

-• Necrosis: If the blood circulation in the affected area is disturbed, bone tissue can be damaged and necrosis (death) of the tissue can occur.
+• Necrosis: If the blood circulation in the affected area is disrupted, bone tissue can be damaged and necrosis (death) of the tissue may occur.

 • Functional limitations: mobility in the affected part of the body may be restricted, which may affect the patient’s overall quality of life.[15]